watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![In this screenshot of the console, kubectl apply -f kubernetes-web.yaml has been typed and run at the command prompt.
 Messages about web deployment and web service creation appear below.](media/image93.png)

 11. Return to the browser where you have the Kubernetes management dashboard open.
 From the navigation menu, select Services view under Discovery and Load Balancing.
-From the Services view, select the web service and from this view, you will see the web service deploying.
+From the Services view, select the web service, and from this view, you will see the web service deploying.
 This deployment can take a few minutes.
-When it completes you should be able to access the website via an external endpoint.
+When it completes, you should be able to access the website via an external endpoint.

     ![In the Kubernetes management dashboard, Services is selected below Discovery and Load Balancing in the navigation menu.
 At right are three boxes that display various information about the web service deployment: Details, Pods, and Events.
 At this time, we are unable to capture all of the information in the window.
 Future versions of this course should address this.](media/image94.png)